submitted by Gabrielle Jones Price

 Are you glad that you did?
 Do you have any regrets?

 This is an interesting question seeing as I feel like I had no choice but to write.
 Like an artist creates, a writer writes.
-I'm glad my work helps others and in this day and age of corporate news -- it feels like my duty to continue.
+I'm glad my work helps others and in this age of corporate news -- it feels like my duty to continue.
 I'm honored to witness history as it unfolds and try my best to report factually and objectively -- which was near impossible to do in political writing.
 The deeper I researched, the more I learned and it became a personal awakening process.
-For that, I am also glad and couldn't regret a thing.
+For that, I am glad and couldn't regret a thing.
 It's been as much a spiritual journey as a professional one.
 Seeking to uncover the truth, by it's very nature, is a spiritual undertaking.

 It's impossible to regret growth as a human being -- it is experience that makes the writer, after all.
-Though there are few posts by me on TRC, I like sharing others work.
-I'm working on a book, building a radio station as well as news videos, which doesn't lend itself well to news writing at the moment.
+Though there are very few posts written by me on TRC, I like sharing others work.
+I'm working on a book, building a radio station as well as news videos, which doesn't lend itself well to writing at the moment.
 There are a lot of great reporters and writers out there and I like to share the ones that impress me.

 What successes have you realized as a result of your career choice?

 Mostly accolades and the honor of seeing my work alongside some of my personal heroes in the field.
-Also using my work to help others less fortunate or that do not have a voice.
+Also using my work to help others less fortunate or that do not have a platform.
 Success is a personal reflection because it is defined differently by an individual rather than what society deems successful.
-For me personally, I have printed letters and emails framed from other writers and artists I admire -- and have met one of them last year who was quite a mentor for me.
+For me personally, I have printed letters and emails framed from other writers and artists I admire -- and met one of them last year who was quite a mentor for me.
 So I guess I feel my successes are in my growth and the personal connections with like minded people.

 This is also a mixed blessing as some writers may not be socially in tune or egotistical which is a turn off.
 But that's life and all part and parcel of the experience.
 That doesn't make a person's work any less valuable a contribution.
 I mean, Hunter Thompson may have been considered an asshole by many -- but his writing put Rolling Stone on the map, in my opinion.